 Many troubled boys don’t understand the value of other peoples’ time and effort.
 This characteristic can lead to entitlement issues.
 Because most troubled boys won’t have had a job by the time this behavior emerges, they often will not make a connection between the value of time and money, and how much of a burden it can be to be a drain on one or the other.
 Parents do their best to provide for their children, and ask for very little in return.
-But when so much is expected and no respect or thanks is given when parents break their backs to meet their teen’s expectations, it can be more than frustrating.
+But when so much is expected and no respect or thanks is given when parents break their backs to meet their children’s expectations, it can be more than frustrating.
 The exchange between parents and their children will never be equal, nor should it be, but appreciation for a parent’s hard work is necessary to keep balance in the household.
 Liahona Academy (1-800-675-8101) can help parents of troubled boys deal with issues of entitlement.

-Many teen’s today believe that they have a right to expect certain treatment or material things from their parents and others.
+Many young people today believe that they have a right to expect certain treatment or material things from their parents and others.
 This culture of entitlement is embodied by the vapid fame of reality television stars and people famous for no reason who seem to accumulate wealth and status out of thin air.
 Parents must bear some of the blame for indulging entitlement issues, but not all of it or even most of it.
 Troubled boys compare what they are able to draw out of their parents and from those around them, sucking up resources, favors, money and time like ungrateful sponges.
 In order to combat entitlement issues, troubled boys must establish values that run counter to the culture of entitlement.

 The Liahona Academy Approach To Therapy For Troubled Boys